amjadAwad95/Entity-Relationship-Extraction-with-POS-Tagging/README.md

 3. Transform the dataset using the pipeline.
 4. Extract and analyze the `NER` and `POS` attributes.
 5. Print the relevant results and insights.

-## License
-This project follows an open-source license.
-See the `LICENSE` file for details.